 - NICS will award direct credit where a student supplies evidence to support the fact that they already hold a unit of competency.
 This will be awarded where the code and title of the unit of competency are identical.
-For example; a student holds a Statement of Attainment for CPCCCM1012A Work effectively and sustainably in the construction industry.
-This unit of competency is a core unit of competency from their qualification. - NICS will award credit transfer where a student supplies evidence to support the fact that they already hold a similar unit of competency RIICCM203A Read and interpret plans and specifications.
-CPCCCM2001A Read and interpret plans and specifications is a core unit of competency and has the same content of RIICCM203A.
+For example; a student holds a Statement of Attainment for CPCCCM1012 Work effectively and sustainably in the construction industry.
+This unit of competency is a core unit of competency from their qualification and credit will be awarded upon substantiation. - NICS will award credit transfer where a student supplies evidence to support the fact that they already hold a similar unit of competency.
+For example; CPCCCM2001A Read and interpret plans and specifications is a core unit of competency and has the same content of RIICCM203D Read and interpret plans and specifications.
 NICS will conduct a detailed mapping exercise to determine the extent to which the units of competency are the same.
 Should all aspects of the destination unit be covered by the origin unit, credit transfer will be awarded.

-In order to award credit transfer for apprentices, NICS must have a copy of the Statement of Attainment or qualification and Statement of Results from the issuing RTO, to be verified with the issuing RTO, before credit can be awarded.
+In order to award credit transfer, NICS must have a copy of the Statement of Attainment or qualification and Statement of Results from the issuing RTO, to be verified with the issuing RTO, before credit can be awarded.
 Where you have completed any training with a registered training organisation that is no longer operating, and you cannot locate your certification, you can contact the Australian Skills Quality Authority (ASQA) directly to source a copy of your records.
 Go to www.asqa.gov.au to find out more.
+Alternately, your USI transcript may be adequate to support the awarding of credit.